HESGE/twitter-harvest/README.md

 * add more tests
 * add extra option to add extra info in the output(from agents)
-* add realtime writing to search engine (already done somewhere for Solr) or other db
 * add other api interface (not only the streaming API)

 ## License